tassiluca/direct-style-experiments/docs/content/docs/02-blog-posts-ws.md

 - referencial transparency using `Task`s
 - structured + cancellation mechanisms
 - use of boundaries: `?`
+- suspension details on how it is implemented
+- "Finally, about function coloring: Capabilities are actually much better here than other language's proposals such as suspend or async which feel clunky in comparison.
+This becomes obvious when you consider higher order functions.
+Capabilities let us define a single map (with no change in signature compared to now!) that works for sync as well as async function arguments.
+That's the real breakthrough here, which will make everything work so much smoother.
+I have talked about this elsewhere and this response is already very long, so I will leave it at that."

 | **Combinator**  | **Goal**                                     |
 |-----------------|----------------------------------------------|